-A simple, classic name for the belle of the barn.
+Is your horse a dressage champion?
+This is a simple, classic name for the belle of the barn.

 Have a speedy stallion?
 Boaz is a Hebrew name meaning “swiftness.”

-A nod to BoJack Horseman, the self-loathing, famously cynical animated horse voiced by Will Arnett.
+This funny horse name nods to BoJack Horseman, the self-loathing, famously cynical animated horse voiced by Will Arnett.

-For horses who were born to run.
+For geldings who were born to run.